 The introduction of Article 28.2 in the new Council Regulation on organic production (EC/834/2007), saying that the "Member States may within their territory apply stricter rules to organic plant and livestock production, where these rules are applicable also to non-organic production and provided that they are in conformity with Community law and do not prohibit or restrict the marketing of organic products produced outside the territory of the Member State concerned" will unfortunately have a negative effect on the future dynamics and development of the governmental regulation on organic production.
-It is recommended that not only the private standards, but also the governmental standards may apply stricter rules on organic production than the new Council Regulation on organic production (EC/834/2007) as long as it does not prohibit or restrict the marketing of organic products coming from outside the Member State.
+It is recommended that not only the private standards, but also the governmental standards may apply stricter rules on organic production than the new Council Regulation on organic products coming from outside the Member State.
 However the impact of such stricter national rules has to be carefully assessed, avoiding a distortion of the competition.